 The 2000 Graveyard

-In 2000 they had a contest, with 30 winners selected to enjoy a dinner inside the Haunted Mansion itself on October 25th.
-In addition, temporary plywood tombstones were created with the names of the winners on them, complete with the usual "boot hill" humorous epitaphs.
+On October 25, 2000, Disneyland threw an event featuring a dinner inside the Haunted Mansion itself.
+Temporary foam-core tombstones were created with the names of the participants on them, complete with the usual "boot hill" humorous epitaphs.

 Two New Items in the Old Pet Cemetery